-This document describes the specification for the Level-1 topology processor module (L1Topo).
+This document describes the specification for the prototype of the Level-1 topology processor module (L1Topo).
 The specification covers the processor main board as well as the mezzanine modules.
 Section 1 of this document gives an overview of the module.
 Section 2 describes the functional requirements.
 Section 3 details the implementation.
-Section 5 summarizes the external interfaces.